mjordan/islandora_workbench_docs/docs/preparing_data.md

 ```

 Notice that the `file` values in the first two rows are absolute, but the `file` value in the last row is relative.
 Workbench will look for that file at "media_files/dog.png".

+!!! note
+    In general, Workbench doesn't care if any file path used in configuration or CSV data is relative or absolute, but if it's relative, it's relative to the directory where the `workbench` script lives.

 ## Using URLs as file paths